gbrian/codx-junior/docs/getting-started.md

-### Getting Started with codx-junior

-Welcome to the `codx-junior` project!
-This document will guide you through the setup and initial configuration of the project.
-Follow these steps to get started:
+This document outlines the steps required to set up and run the `codx-junior` project locally using Docker Compose.

-#### 1. Clone the Repository
+## Clone the Repository

-First, clone the repository from GitHub to your local machine.
+Clone the repository from GitHub and navigate into the project directory:

 ```sh
 git clone https://github.com/gbrian/codx-junior.git
 cd codx-junior
 ```

-#### 2. Setup Docker Compose
+## Review `docker-compose.yaml`

-Create a `docker-compose.yaml` file in the root directory of the project.
-This file will define the services required to build and run the `codx-junior` application.
+Review the `docker-compose.yaml` file in the root of the project and adapt to your needs.
+This file defines the services necessary to build and run the `codx-junior` application.

 ```yaml
 version: '3.8'